rejuancse/best-addons-for-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Elementor Widgets for Elementor plugin is an extensible plugin that lets you easily manage woocommerce extensions by the wpew.club.
+Easy Addons for Elementor plugin is an extensible plugin that lets you easily manage woocommerce extensions by the eafe.club.
 Quick view, WooCommerce product search and Product listing extension easy to use in your woocommerce platform..

 == Description ==
-WP Elementor Widgets for Elementor is a multiple addons with one solution.
+Easy Addons for Elementor is a multiple addons with one solution.
 In this plugin you can easily handle your everyday needed addons. quick view, product search, and listing your awesome produsts.

 = Shortcode List =
 To use these shortcodes, just place the required shortcode(s) on your desired location.

   * Product list [product_listing]
-  * Product search [wpew_product_search]
+  * Product search [eafe_product_search]

 = Features =